joesb/helios360/content/handbook/strategy/practical-steps.md

 - Check it over with key people and review each person's position on the chart.
 - Change as needed, making a record of the reasoning if that's helpful.

-Once you have finalised, this is the basis of an engagement plan — both now, in this first 30 days, and ongoing as you and your strategy get more embedded.
+Once you have your map finalised, this is the basis of an engagement plan — both now, in this first 30 days, and ongoing as you and your strategy get more embedded.
 So, review it regularly, and update it throughout your tenure.

 <!--
 ## Review recent work